Sustainability is sexy. No ifs or but(t)s about it.

 - Materials: Azura Bay only includes pieces from brands made of the conscious materials.
 This includes GOTS-certified organic cotton, TENCEL Lyocell, recycled lace, and other fully upcycled synthetics.

 - Supply chain & labor practices: Again, Azura Bay doesn’t manufacture themselves, but they carefully vet brands and only choose to sell those with ethical sourcing policies and sustainable practices.
 Most products are made in the US, UK, or Canada.
-They don’t include those that are made in non-Fair Trade factories in India, Mexico, and Peru.
+Additionally made products are produced in Fair Trade factories around the globe including Turkey, Mexico, and Peru.

 - Green business practices: When it comes to shipping, they use 100% recycled boxes, recycled/recyclable EcoEnclose poly mailers, Better Packaging Co compostable mailers, and even recycled tissue paper.
 They’re another Bead & Reel ethical brand, as well.